Naqada: Excavations

 The graves that were uncovered contained bodies that were less intact and were placed by streams and in covered pits compared to the Egyptian practice of usually placing the graves on a cliff face or rising ground and having the bodies lie in a hollow or a cave and they lacked the embalming typical of Egyptian burials.

 Research into the predynastic sites of the dead in the Naqada region came to show that they had transitioned into a state style of civilization and away from a chiefdom.
 Many of these graves had contained many items ranging from amulets to hairpins to knives made of flint.
 Few of these graves had items of value or were of special use which tells us that they had a developing class of people who resided within the upper class including an established group of middle class individuals.
-This level of monetary stability is thought to have come from the region having an established gold trade as reveled by seals found in cemeteries.
+This level of monetary stability is thought to have come from the region having an established gold trade as revealed by seals found in cemeteries.

 A survey of the area in the years between 1978 and 1981, led by Fekri Hassan, working with the Washington State University in a project titled Predynastic of Naqada was done in an attempt to find more cemetery sites.
 This project did lead to the discovery of more cemeteries.
-This survey also lead to the rediscovery of the Royal Tomb that was found by de Morgan which was then later re-evaluated.
+This survey also led to the rediscovery of the Royal Tomb that was found by de Morgan which was then later re-evaluated.
 Through the survey the area of Nubt, in the south town, was found to have been looted and used by the farmers in the area as a form of fertilizer called Sebakh.
 The objects that were left behind had been moved from their original location or were sold on the black market.

-Future Surveys
+Proposed future surveys

 In August 2018 the Egypt Exploration Society had conducted tests in the area of Nubt to test for its ability to be used for further research.
 The purpose of this survey is to bring more attention to the usefulness of the site and for protecting it.
 Later seasons will take looks into how to best preserve the sites.
 Further work will begin on the surrounding area.